The Bankrate promise

 Managing funds for large corporations takes work.
 Luckily, most corporate credit cards come with high-level expense reporting tools that can make your work a little easier, whether you want to track expenses by category, monitor employee spending or reallocate your budget in real-time.
 The best way to manage your corporate credit card is to take full advantage of these tools.

 And if your business is large enough to have a corporate line of credit, it’s probably large enough to have an accountant (or accounting department) who can help you understand where your business’s money is going, whether you are staying within your budget and what you need to do to keep your corporate line of credit in good standing.

 The bottom line

 Many successful small-business owners may wonder whether it’s time to transition from a business credit card to a corporate credit card.
-If your business has a team of employees, a solid credit history, and — most importantly — annual revenue in the millions, it might be time to consider applying for a corporate line of credit.
-If your business is doing well but isn’t yet hitting that kind of revenue, a good business credit card is still probably your best option.
+If your business has a team of employees, a solid credit history and — most importantly — annual revenue in the millions, it might be time to consider applying for a corporate line of credit.
+If your business is doing well but isn’t yet hitting that kind of revenue, a small-business credit card is still probably your best option.